 Your right hand should be holding the butt end of the cue stick and your left hand will be holding the part closer to the ferrule/tip of the pool cue.

-Your right hand should be able to freely move and firmly griped for the striking of the cue ball, you are going to find a comfortable bridge pattern for your left hand to hold cue steady with as well we don’t want any out of the placed movement of the cue while striking the cue ball, try to adjust your index finger within a comfortable hold for yourself, if your left-handed the hand play position would be vice-versa.
+Your right hand should be able to freely move and firmly griped for the striking of the cue ball, you are going to find a comfortable bridge pattern for your left hand to hold the cue steady with as well we don’t want any out-of-placed movement of the cue while striking the cue ball, try to adjust your index finger within a comfortable hold for yourself, if your left-handed the hand play position would be vice-versa.

-As a beginner at playing pool, your first shot will not be perfect but with the right amount of practice, you will get in good shape sooner than you think.
+As a beginner learning how to play pool, your first shot will not be perfect but with the right amount of practice, you will get in good shape sooner than you think.
 They are many different types of shots that can be played in the game of pool but your first aim will be to try making a straight shot in the format of hitting the cue ball to the selective numbered ball on the table into the table pocket.

-You should just focus on hitting the center of the cue ball playing the cue ball to the center of the selective numbered ball you’ve chosen to play on the pool table.
+You should just focus on hitting the centre of the cue ball playing the cue ball to the centre of the selective numbered ball you’ve chosen to play on the pool table.